TheGreatOleander/MasterSuite/README.md

 ## Vision

-The XDA Master Toolkit aims to become:
+The Android Master Toolkit aims to become:

 - The standard reference framework for Android modification
 - A trusted safety layer for ROM installation